DiarmuidM/paper-istr-2018/README.md

 ## Repository

-This repository hosts syntax, findings and other files needed to produce our ISTR 2018 paper: 'Mission Accomplished?
-A Cross-national Examination of Charity De-registration'.
+This repository hosts syntax and other files needed to produce our ISTR 2018 paper: 'Mission Accomplished?
+A Cross-national Examination of Charity Dissolution'.
+It contains the following folders:
+* **documents** - contains our ISTR panel proposal
+* **figures** - contains graphs and figures
+* **findings** - contains our ISTR panel proposal
+* **documents** - contains our ISTR panel proposal
+* **documents** - contains our ISTR panel proposal

 ## Pre-requisites